varabyte/kobweb/.github/ISSUE_TEMPLATE/bug_report.md

 To ensure this bug gets triaged / prioritized quickly, please...

 * describe the bug as clearly as possible
-* provide repro steps and, if possible, link to a project or code that causes the problem
+* provide repro steps and, if possible, link to a project or code that demonstrates the problem
 * explain what behavior you expect to happen.